deveel/deveel.repository/docs/multi-tenancy.md

 To learn more about the usage of the `IRepositoryProvider<TEntity>` interface, you can read the documentation [here](multi-tenancy.md).

 ## Repository Providers

+:warning: _The repository providers are not available anymore starting from the version 1.4 of the Deveel.Repository framework._

 The preferred approach of the library is to use the [Finbuckle.MultiTenant](https://www.finbuckle.com/MultiTenant) framework to implement multi-tenant applications, and to use the `ITenantInfo` interface to retrieve the current tenant information: this is obtained by scanning the current HTTP request, and retrieving the tenant information from the request.